security-notes/infobyte-faraday-wiki/Tasks.md

 * Network Pentest
 * Owasp Top 10

+### Kanban view

+If you click in the methodology name, you go to the kanban view of that methodology.
+You can use drag and drop for change the status of this Task or create a new one.
+Also you can edit (Click in the task name) or delete a task (Click in recycle icon).

+###Loading a default methodology:

+Use the button "New" and select the option "From template", give to this new methodology a name and ready!

 ### Creating you own methodology:

 Create a CSV file with the following fields: